-As Indian economy is gradually opening up, we have started re-opening our stores.
-I am happy to share with you that over 1,000 Raymond stores are now open for business.
+As Indian economy is gradually re-opening our stores.
+I am happy We are once again geared up to manoeuvre through the tough times with our renewed agility and our core strengths along with our deep rooted values of Quality, Trust and Excellence to share with you that over 1,000 Raymond stores are now open for business.
 It is also heartening to see that our loyal customers are waiting for our shops to resume business.
 The current pandemic has rewritten the rules for business with consumer behaviour changing by the day led by the growing thrust on digital.
 At Raymond, we have accelerated our pace of digital adoption and will be moving our channel and trade partners extensively onto digital platforms for trade bookings and other related activities.
 Our new digital infrastructure will lend us the competitive advantage to have a unified view of our inventory and will enable us to service our consumers across the length and breadth of the country through omni-channel.
 As the fashion industry is going 'Phygital', Raymond is committed to create delightful consumer experiences both in the online and offline world.